MrWolfZ/simplux/README.md

 - entities: allow creating custom mutations that act on one entity
 - entities: create default set of selectors for entities
 - workflows: add support for reactive workflows using observables
+- async: add function to wrap other async functions to allow mocking them
 - docs: create website
 - add dtslint tests for all packages